 We used a vinyl recording of a single talking voice laced with the hiss, hum, cracks and pops associated with old vinyl recordings.
 We imported the recording into each program and used the noise reduction tools provided within each one to clean up the recording as much as possible.

 The recording was not enhanced by effects or plugins; we only used tools such as DeNoisers, DeBuzzers and other available noise reduction tools to remove the unwanted noise.
 We compared each of the recordings side by side using a frequency analyzer to not only hear but see the results of each sample.

 The best audio restoration results we found came from MAGIX Audio Cleaning Lab and Adobe Audition.
 These two products removed the majority of the noise without compromising the volume of the vocal track.
 Diamond Cut 8 was not far behind in terms of quality of the restored audio, as it removed the majority of the original audio sample noise.
 MAGIX Music Maker 2015 does not provide the audio restoration tools needed to execute our noise reduction tests.

 File Compatibility Test

-To test each program's ability to extract audio from video files, we ran the same import tests on each software program with video files.
-We used seven different video files, including M4V, MOV, MP4, MPG, DIVX, DV and WMV, to determine whether or not each program could extract the audio data from each video file.
-WavePad trumps all other products in terms of file compatibility.
+We also tested each program's ability to extract audio from seven different video file types: M4V, MOV, MP4, MPG, DIVX, DV and WMV.
+In our tests, WavePad trumped all other products in terms of file compatibility.
 No other product was able to both import and export every file format that we tested.

 An audio editor should also provide a clean and customizable workspace.
 When you can customize menus and toolbars, you can create a workspace that is conducive to productivity.
 The user experience is every bit as important as the tools provided within the software.